-- Bridge track available for the already Certified Professional Midwife (CPM) - Virtual access for students who live 3 hours or more from campus. - Program has a January start - Completion of All Midwife program clinical work needs to be accomplished within 10 years of original program registration.
+- · Associate degree, requiring a minimum of two years to complete. - Some online classes available. - Financial aid available to students who qualify. - · May take some courses immediately upon program acceptance. - Bridge track available for the already Certified Professional Midwife (CPM) - Virtual access for students who live 3 hours or more from campus. - Program has a January start - Completion of All Midwife program clinical work needs to be accomplished within 10 years of original program registration.